National Industrial Recovery Act

 One of the most controversial bills of the New Deal was the National Industrial Recovery Act.

 One of the most controversial pieces of New Deal Legislation was the National Industrial Recovery Act.
 The National Recovery Act began in the Congress– independent of Roosevelt’s actions.
-A number of Senators and Congressman promoted their own bills to: decrease competition, increase wages, and all together ameliorate the chaos that the Depression had caused.
+A number of Senators and Congressman promoted their bills to decrease competition, increase wages, and all together ameliorate the chaos that the Depression had caused.
 The President wanted to gain control of the recovery process.
 Roosevelt appointed General Hugh Johnson to be in charge of the efforts to mold the necessary legislation.
-General Johnson quickly created the essence of the N.I.R.A. (a bill that created shorter working hours, suspended anti-trust regulations, and imposed wage price controls.)
+General Johnson quickly created the essence of the N.I.R.A. (a bill that created shorter working hours suspended anti-trust regulations, and imposed wage-price controls.)
 The goal was to put 4 million people to work quickly.